Try ECO LLM Try ECO Translate

 3:39

-Machine translation has come a long way in recent years, from its humble beginnigs in the 1950's and the initial rule-based systems to statistical machine translation in the first decade of the 2000's to rapidly advance to neural machine translation and now LLM translation.
-Machine Translation is a true enabler, integrated in most tools like our ECOChat virtual assistant (try it on our home page).
-MT offers powerful tools for businesses and individuals alike as in our increasingly connected world, breaking down language barriers has never been more important: companies are not just international or multinational, they are borderless.
-This article explores some of the top machine translation software companies and services available today, taking as a reference our current mention by Gartner in their Hype Cycle for Language Technologies in 2024 and 2023.
+Machine translation has come a long way in recent years, from its humble beginnings in the 1950s and the initial rule-based systems to statistical machine translation in the first decade of the 2000s, to advance to neural machine translation rapidly, and now LLM translation.
+Machine Translation is a true enabler, integrated into most tools, such as our ECOChat virtual assistant (try it on our homepage).
+MT offers powerful tools for businesses and individuals alike as in our increasingly connected world, breaking down language barriers has never been more critical: companies are not just international or multinational, they are borderless.
+This article examines some of the leading machine translation software companies and services currently available, referencing our recent mention by Gartner in their Hype Cycle for Language Technologies for 2023 and 2024.

 LLM Translation, Multilingual Model, NMT and Automatic Post-Editing (APE)